stanford-rc/s3up/README.txt

     local tools such as md5 or sha256sum.

     s3up takes one or more options, detailed in the OPTIONS section below.
-    The only required options is -bucket.
+    The only required option is -bucket if processing files, otherwise the -key option is also required when processing a stream.

     The -key option may be left unspecified, in which case the filepath name will be used, set to a prefix (ending in a slash ("/")) in which